Rates and Regulations

 Program Rates (effective 2/7/20)

-Program rates at Upham Woods include use of all facilities and equipment, overnight lodging (if applicable), access to the Wisconsin River and exclusive use of Blackhawk Island, educational programming (including evening programs), low ropes course programming, liaison support for your group, professional teaching staff, and access to our food service.
+Program rates at Upham Woods include use of all facilities and equipment, overnight lodging (if applicable), access to the Wisconsin River and exclusive use of Blackhawk Island (subject to safety standards), educational programming (including evening programs), low ropes course programming, liaison support for your group, professional teaching staff, and access to our food service.

 Arrival and departure:

-• Overnight programs: On departure day, groups must set a departure time that is three hours earlier than the schedule arrival time to allow for cleaning of campus and preparation of staff for arrival of another group.
-Example: Varney School arrives at Upham Woods at 1pm on Wednesday and is staying until Friday.
-Expected departure time will be 10am on Friday.
+• Overnight programs: On departure day, groups must set a departure time three hours earlier than the scheduled arrival time to allow for campus cleaning and staff preparation for another group’s arrival.
+Example: Varney School arrives at Upham Woods at 1:00 PM on Wednesday and stays until Friday.
+The expected departure time will be 10:00 AM on Friday.

-• If arrival or departure is within 1 hour of a scheduled meal, that uses Upham food service, groups may be on site without additional program fees for the length of the meal.
+• Exception: If arrival or departure is within 1 hour of a scheduled meal, using Upham food service, groups may be on-site without additional program fees for the length of the meal.
 Departure must happen directly after the meal.
-No program will be offered during this time and all other areas of the facility will be closed for cleaning.
+No program will be offered during this time, and all other facility areas will be closed for cleaning.

-Group size dictates how many teaching staff are available for your group
+Educational Staff Provided: Your group size dictates how many teaching staff are available for your group.

 • 60 +: three staff